surajnair23/PyramidCheck/README.md

   java -jar frassessment-0.0.1-SNAPSHOT.jar
   ```
 5) Once the application is running, open a web browser or any web api testing tool such as [Postman](https://www.postman.com/downloads/) and access(use GET method for Postman) via http://localhost:8081/assess?word=your_input

+## Thank you for your time and consideration towards this application